mohanrajsambath/AutoPagerRecyclerManager/README.md

 ## When to use it?
 When you want to use a `RecyclerView` to display data from a multi-page source.

 For example, you are displaying content from a multi-page forum, like www.forum.com/board.json?page=1, www.forum.com/board.json?page=2, www.forum.com/board.json?page=3, and so on.
-The `AutoPagerRecyclerManager` can handle the async process of loading data of different pages automatically.
-The data form `page=2` `page=3` or any other pages could be loaded easily on scroll or other custom actions.
+The `AutoPagerManager` can handle the async process of loading data of different pages automatically.
+The data form `page=2` `page=3` or any other pages could be loaded easily on scroll or on other custom actions.

 ## Features
 1. Load following pages automatically until data items fill the screen height.